 Ethiopiyawi, Grime and Afrobeats all have similar musical DNA which enables the participants of the project to connect on a musical level.
 Additionally, all three genres sample extensively but rarely use live musicians.
 Ethiopia has one of the most diverse and interesting traditional instruments, which are often overlooked in the modern music produced there.
 By collaborating we hope to spread each of the sounds and artists to new audiences by using an artist each audience will know to show the musical similarities and to introduce them to ones they will not be aware of.

 Are you an East African Artist or Cultural practitioner?
-Apply now for the new Art new Audiences 2018 Open Call.
+Learn more about the new Art new Audiences.

 new Art new Audiences (nAnA) is an annual open call for 18 to 35-year-old artists, arts organisations, and art collectives from cities within England; Ethiopia; Kenya; Northern Ireland; Rwanda; Scotland; South Sudan; Sudan; Tanzania; Uganda; and Wales. nAnA gives an opportunity for artists from these cities to create new art together, and to showcase this art to audiences across these countries.